theUndefine12/multer-config/README.md

 ```
 ## MognoDB
 ```
-Put your mognodb database url
+Put your mognodb database url in this line
+(const mongoUrl = "")
 ```